 4. Reserva Playa Tortuga

-Playa Tortuga beach is an olive ridley nesting beach although it is possible that other species occasionally arrive.
-The nesting period extends from July to December, with peak nesting in the months of September and October.
-During this period if it is possible to observe an individual, every other night.
+Playa Tortuga beach is an olive ridley nesting beach, although it is possible that other species occasionally arrive.
+The nesting period extends from July to December, with peak nesting in September and October.
+During this period, if it is possible to observe an individual every other night.